codecalm/jekyll-random/README.md

 # Jekyll-Random

-Jekyll plugin that generates pseudo-random data.
+A Jekyll plugin that generates _pseudo-random_ data.
 Very useful when you want to generate a large amount of random data.

-The data is generated based on index, so that every time when you run `jekyll build`, the generated data is the same.

 The plugin is prepared to work with other Jekyll plugins like `jekyll-timeago` or `jekyll-humanize`.

+**The data is generated based on index, so that every time when you run `jekyll build`, the generated data is the same.**

 ## Installation